 Photo 4: Replace the regulator

 Remove regulator-to-door fasteners and snake the regulator out through one of the holes in the door.
 Install the new regulator.

 So one of your power windows doesn’t work.
 Check the fuse first.
 If that’s good, the problem is either a bad switch or motor or a broken regulator (the device that actually lifts and lowers the glass).
 A shop will charge you at least a few hundred dollars to replace the motor/regulator, but you can do the job yourself in about four hours.
 Regulators are available online or at auto parts stores.

 You need a basic set of metric sockets, screwdrivers, a drill and most important, a subscription to an online service manual.
 That way, you can download instructions and diagrams that are specific to your car.
-Use our instructions as a rough guide, and refer to your manual for specifics.
+Use our instructions as a rough guide, and refer to your manual for specifics on auto window repair.

 Reach into the door panel and disconnect the power connector to the window motor (wear leather gloves to protect against cuts).
 Connect the leads of your voltmeter to the two terminals on the connector.
 Turn the key to the “on” position and toggle the window switch up and down.
 If the switch is good, you’ll see the voltage reading change from plus-12 volts to minus-12 volts.
 That means the problem is the motor/regulator.
 If your meter doesn’t display those readings, you’ve got a bad switch or a broken power or ground wire.
 Download an electrical diagram and check the power and ground wires leading to the switch to isolate the problem.

 Replace the entire regulator assembly, not just the motor.
 Start by removing the window-to-regulator bolts (have someone hold the glass while you do this).